msobanjo/courseware/topics/groovy/syntax/README.md

 */
 ```
 ### Inline Commenting
-The same syntax for multi line comments can be used for commentin inline:
+The same syntax for multi line comments can be used for commenting inline:
 ```groovy
 println 1 /* one */ + 2 /* two */
 ```